dylpark/google-search-clone/README.md

 # Google 2.0

 Google search engine rebuilt with React (Next.js) and Tailwind CSS.
-(Responsive, SSR React, Pagination).
+(Responsive, SSR React, Pagination, TypeScript).
 The app will use Google's Search API to display results.

 Created with, [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/).